Five Tips for Implementing an Integrated Marketing Plan

 All good plans need a clear vision.
 Take the time to focus on both long-term and short-term goals.
 Identify key drivers and defining elements to your success.
 Determine your KPIs and grow the plan from that platform.

 Now that you have set your goals and know your target profile, it is time to get started on your integrated marketing plan.
-Make sure your plan includes all touch points like Advertising [print or online], Digital Marketing [email and via search engines], Social Media (crowd sourcing, online networks and blogs), Public Relations, Direct Mail, Events, as well as others that fit your market, i.e., Outdoor.
+Make sure your plan includes all touch points like advertising (print or online), digital marketing (email and via search engines),social media (crowd sourcing, online networks and blogs), public relations, direct mail, events, as well as others that fit your market, i.e., outdoor.